iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Never let your memories be greater than your dreams.
+> The guest will judge better of a feast than the cook.
 >
-> — Doug Ivester
+> — Aristotle

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->